Media freedom in Russia: Government control over print media

 Kommersant-Vlast, Expert, and the New Times are weeklies that provide serious analysis of the current political issues.
 However, they are owned by oligarchs who openly support the government.
 Kommersant-Vlast is produced by Kommersant Publishing House that is owned by Alisher Usmanov.
 Expert is a part of Expert Media Holding that is owned by Oleg Deripaska's Basic Element and a Russian state corporation—Vnesheconombank.

 Government control over web-sites

-Most popular websites, if they are not internationally owned such as Google and Facebook, are state-owned or owned by a couple of influential businessmen such as Alexander Mamut and Alisher Usmanov.
+Most popular websites, if they are not internationally owned such as Google and Facebook, are state-owned or owned by influential businessmen such as Alexander Mamut and Alisher Usmanov.

 Foreign media owners

-A law signed in 2014 provided to limit foreign ownership stakes in any Russian media assets to 20% by early 2017.
+A law signed in 2014 restricted foreign ownership stakes in any Russian media assets to 20% by early 2017.
 As a consequence, in 2015, the German Springer Publishing House sold the Russian edition of Forbes, and Finland's Sanoma sold its stakes in the business newspaper Vedomosti and the English-language publication, The Moscow Times.
 Russian media executives bought the stakes in both transactions.
 The Moscow Times subsequently switched from daily to weekly publication, and its chief editor resigned due to conflicts with the new owner.
 The new publisher of Forbes said that the magazine would carry fewer stories on politics and focus on business and economics.